-(1) At December 31, 2023, Mr. Vreeland held 22,572 RSUs that had not vested.
-The amounts in this row were determined by multiplying the unvested RSUs by \$3.83, the closing price of our common stock on December 29, 2023.
+(1) At December 31, 2024, Mr. Vreeland held 175,000 RSUs that had not vested.
+The amounts in this row were determined by multiplying the unvested RSUs by \$2.51, the closing price of our common stock on December 31, 2024.

-(2) At December 31, 2023, Mr. Littlefair held no unvested options and have an exercise price less than \$3.83, the closing price of our common stock on December 29, 2023.
-The amounts in this row were determined by multiplying the total number of unvested shares underlying the options by the excess of \$3.83 over the exercise price for such options.
+(2) At December 31, 2024, Mr. Littlefair held no unvested options that have an exercise price less than \$2.51, the closing price of our common stock on December 31, 2024.
+The amounts in this row were determined by multiplying the total number of unvested shares underlying the options by the excess of \$2.51 over the exercise price for such options.

-(3) Executive change in control severance is based on a double-trigger, requiring both a change in control event and either i) a voluntary termination with Good Reason or ii) an involuntary termination without Cause.
+(3) Executive change in control severance is based on a double-trigger, requiring both a change in control event and either (i) a voluntary termination with Good Reason or (ii) an involuntary termination without Cause.

-(2) At December 31, 2023, Mr. Vreeland held no unvested options and have an exercise price less than \$3.83, the closing price of our common stock on December 29, 2022.
-The amounts in this row were determined by multiplying the total number of unvested shares underlying the options by the excess of \$3.83 over the exercise price for such options.
+(2) At December 31, 2024, Mr. Vreeland held no unvested options that have an exercise price less than \$2.51, the closing price of our common stock on December 31, 2024.
+The amounts in this row were determined by multiplying the total number of unvested shares underlying the options by the excess of \$2.51 over the exercise price for such options.

-(3) Executive change in control severance is based on a double-trigger, requiring both a change in control event and either i) a voluntary termination with Good Reason or ii) an involuntary termination without Cause.
+(3) Executive change in control severance is based on a double-trigger, requiring both a change in control event and either (i) a voluntary termination with Good Reason or (ii) an involuntary termination without Cause.